coder/code-server/README.md

 For a full setup and walkthrough, please see [./doc/guide.md](./doc/guide.md).

-[We have a script](./install.sh) to install code-server for Linux or macOS.
+[We have a script](./install.sh) to install code-server for Linux and macOS.

 It tries to use the system package manager if possible.

 First run to print out the install process: